nitad54448/yappari-5-1/README.md

 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/panels.PNG)

 ### Zr, -Zi ###
 This panel shows a Nyquist plot, which is a standard way to visualize impedance data.
 The scale on the graph will adjust automatically based on the data, with the same axis range for the imaginary part and real part.
 However, if you want to manually set a specific range, you need to disable the Auto-axis feature by right clicking on the graph and directly change the ranges.
-Some other standard graph functions are available in the top left "palette" such as zoom in, out... etc. All graphic panels will plot experimental and simulated data (if any) of selected datasets.
+Some other standard graphic functions are available in the top left "palette" such as zoom in, zoom out... etc. All graphic panels will plot experimental and simulated data (if any) of selected datasets.
-You can change the plot colors, style, etc.... by clicking on the label; the changes in this graph will affect all the graphs.
+You can change the plot colors, style, etc.... by clicking on the label; the changes in this graph will affect all the other graphs, except for DRT.
 You can remove some outlier points by zooming in and use the command _Action_/_Delete points from Nyquist_.
+Points that are in that range are removed from all active datasets (equivalent with a mask, except that the removal of points is irreversible)
 The number of plots can be selected by the user, see Max Plots on [Parameters](https://github.com/nitad54448/yappari-5-1#parameters) page.
 Note that, because of space limitations, only the first 24 plots will have legends.
-But you can plot as many datasets as you want (I tried 3700 datasets, see the tutorial, it is possible but very slow to plot them and I wonder why you'd want to plot that many).
+But you can plot as many datasets as you want (I tried 3700 datasets, see the tutorials, it is possible but slow to plot them and I wonder why you'd want to plot that many).

 ### Zr, Zi, ln R, theta ###
 These panels will show the dependency of impedances (real, imaginary, modulus or phase) as a function of frequency and the differences between the calculated and experimental values, something like this